sanjaybasu/healthcare-ai-equity/_chapters/chapter_10_survival_analysis.md

 Many clinical variables change over time, and their effects on hazard may also vary temporally.
 Time-varying covariates represent measurements that can change during follow-up, such as blood pressure, medication adherence, or employment status.
 Time-varying coefficients allow covariate effects to change over time even when the covariate values themselves remain constant.
 Both extensions relax the standard proportional hazards assumption in different ways (Therneau & Grambsch, 2000).

 For time-varying covariates, we modify the Cox model to allow covariate values X_i(t) that depend on time t.
-The hazard function becomes hâ‚€(t) times exp(Î²'X_i(t)), where the covariate vector can change as time progresses.
+The hazard function becomes h_0(t) times exp(β' X_i(t)), where the covariate vector can change as time progresses.
 This requires restructuring the data in counting process format where each individual contributes multiple records, one for each time interval during which their covariate values remain constant.
 The partial likelihood extends naturally to this setting by evaluating covariate values at the time of each event (Fisher & Lin, 1999).

 Time-varying coefficients address situations where the effect of a covariate on hazard changes over time.
 We can model this by including interactions between covariates and time or functions of time.
-The simplest approach specifies Î²(t) = Î²â‚€ + Î²â‚Â·g(t) where g(t) might be log(t), t, or other functions.
-The coefficient Î²â‚ tells us how the log hazard ratio changes per unit change in g(t).
-Positive Î²â‚ means the effect strengthens over time, while negative Î²â‚ means it weakens (Perperoglou et al., 2019).
+The simplest approach specifies β(t) = β_0 + β_1 * g(t) where g(t) might be log(t), t, or other functions.
+The coefficient β_1 tells us how the log hazard ratio changes per unit change in g(t).
+Positive β_1 means the effect strengthens over time, while negative β_1 means it weakens (Perperoglou et al., 2019).

 For equity applications, time-varying extensions prove essential for capturing how disparities emerge and evolve.
 Consider medication adherence as a time-varying covariate in a model of cardiovascular events.
 Adherence measurements at multiple time points allow us to assess how current adherence affects event risk while accounting for past adherence history.
 If adherence declines more rapidly among patients with transportation barriers or financial constraints, this time-varying relationship captures how structural inequities manifest through behavioral pathways that standard time-fixed models would miss (Ribaudo et al., 2014).